NeonGeckoCom/skill-device_controls/README.md

 ## Description

-Device Control skill is the primary and one of the most important and complex skills for Neon’s internal controls.
-It goes hand-in-hand with Neon’s User Settings Control skill.
-Those two skills provide similar functionality but are separated logically.

-Device Control skill is the “brain” behind customization and control of Neon’s device.
-It is responsible for:
+Device Control skill handles base core/OS controls and interactions It is responsible for:

 -   Changing dialog modes;

 -   Clearing recorded likes, audio, selected and full text transcriptions, and the rest of the user’s data;

 -   Audible commands to switch between skipping and requiring wake words in two modes: dev and user;

--   Enabling, disabling, and configuring gestures;

 -   Shutting down the whole device;

 -   Exiting from Neon’s process;

--   Showing and cancelling demo, including the question of the first startup;

--   Manual updates requests;